gcallah/Rationalism/md/Sorcery.md

 term for the men she saw, as though such word magic could erase the stereotyping.

+Word magic is also rampant in "gender" discussions.
+In fact, the very shift from talking about a person's "sex" to talking about a person's "gender" was itself an instance of word magic, as though discussing the biological reality of sexual dimorphism as though at were an arbitrary category like gender in a language could transform biological reality into social convention.

 People are "assigned" a gender at birth.
 They "really" are whatever gender they choose to adopt.
 (Notice the belief in *Zauberworte* implicit in this position: it doesn't matter if you have a penis, testicles, and lots of testosterone